VTEN

-Samir Ghising, known professionally as VTEN, is a Nepalese rapper, singer, and songwriter associated with the Nepali hip-hop scene, commonly referred to as Nephop.
+Samir Ghising, known professionally as VTEN, is a Nepalese rapper from Rautahat, singer, and songwriter associated with the Nepali hip-hop scene, commonly referred to as Nephop.
 He gained recognition following the release of his song Churot in 2017, which became popular online.
 His subsequent releases, such as Simsime Pani, Paara, Hami Yestai Ta Ho Ni Bro, Yatra, Haalkhabar, and Kaatha, have contributed to his continued presence in the music industry.